dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ![chart2_final](resources/images/event_visualizer/evnew5.png)

-> Why the different language between event reports and event visualizer regarding the output type?
+> Note: Why the different language between event reports and event visualizer regarding the output type?
 The Enrollment output type in event reports allows you to display information unique to an enrollment, as well as obtain data across an entire enrollment (meaning you can review data from multiple program stages together in the line list; and obtain unique counts via the pivot table).
 The "Tracked entity instance" output type in event visualizer is much more limiting.
 It does not allow you to pull data from multiple program stages; it just let's you count the number of unique tracked entities (in this case individual people) that meet the criteria you have set via your filters within a program stage 1 or more times.
 This can be useful but it is important to identify this distinction.

 In explaining the concept above to the participant's, you can refer back to slide 4 in the presentation.

 #### STOP!
-Have them perform *Exercise 2* in the learner's guide.
+Have them perform *Exercise 3* in the learner's guide.

 ## Recap